tobyqin/photodup/README.md

 # photodup
-Find duplicate photos on your computer.
+Find duplicate photos (or any other file types) on your computer.
+Python 3.x required.

 # Step 0